donatienLeray/WortEx/tasks.md

 - [ ] 2.
 Display all found words (sorted by length, then alphabetically)

-- [ ] 3.
+- [x] 3.
 Display the score at all times

-- [ ] 2. the score is updated when the user finds a new word
+- [x] 2. the score is updated when the user finds a new word

 - [ ] 3.
-Diplay how many words with 7 letters are possible and how many are already found
+Display how many words with 7 letters are possible and how many are already found

 - [ ] 3.
 Words with 7 letters give you +10 seconds